 During the same treatment period, if you offer two distinct services you may require to apply Modifier 59 to inform that payment should be done separately for both services.

-If you declare an ABN because you think that specific services are not reasonable and medically required, then GA modifier should be incorporated to the claim to indicate that you have an ABN on file.
+If you declare an ABN because you think that specific services are not reasonable and medically required, then the GA modifier should be incorporated into the claim to indicate that you have an ABN on file.

-Patients should sign an Advance Beneficiary Notice of Noncoverage (ABN) in order to offer Medicare patients with services that you consider are not covered by Medicare or not required medically.
+Patients should sign an Advance Beneficiary Notice of Noncoverage (ABN) in order to offer Medicare patients services that they consider are not covered by Medicare or not required medically.
 This means that the patient will bear the financial cost of treatment if claims are declined by Medicare.